uspikk/node-steem-upvotebot/README.md

 # node steem upvotebot

- upvotes your followers
+## upvotes your followers

-npm instal steem
+###npm instal steem

-and node upvotebot to run
+###and node upvotebot to run

-on the first run you have to let it run for a minute to create your followers list file, then you have to close it and run it again for it to load up the followers file.
+needs a couple of updates before considered a functional bot.
+Proof of concept at current stage